 Nobody wants that.

-3. Original video: The future of writing will be seen and heard
+3. Write for original video, where future of stories will be seen and heard.

 The beauty of the Internet is its equal-opportunity-for-all-stance.
 (See: net neutrality.)
 That is, video content creation is everything, and everywhere, and the cream has a way of rising to the top.
 Just ask everyone on social media.